GovTechSG/ship-hats-overview/ship-hats-policy-announcements.md

 **FAQs**

-**1. Where and how can we see request counts on our Bitbucket requests (eg. Git, SSH, Push/Pull commits)?**
+- **Where and how can we see request counts on our Bitbucket requests (eg. Git, SSH, Push/Pull commits)?**

   There is currently no way for end-users to check this.
 If you experience any issues due to any integration of plugins or tools, contact SHIP-HATS Service Desk team to assess and advise on it.

-**2. Will there be any notification send to agency when rate limit is exceeded?**
+- **Will there be any notification send to agency when rate limit is exceeded?**

   No notification will be sent for termination.
 Please monitor your build plans and responses received on the requests at your end.

-**3. Shall I request to increase the rate limit?**
+- **Shall I request to increase the rate limit?**

   SHIP-HATS will not recommend to increase the rate limit which will have an impact to system stability and performance.
 Perhaps you may try out the possible mitigation options shared above to reduce the impact.
 You can reach out to us to assess your use cases and suggest further.
 Kindly note that we will assess the need on a case-by-case basis.

  </details>